PrometheanDissident/prometheandissident.github.io/pages/race.md

 The accommodation model represents a compromise<ref>Unequal Relations: An Introduction to Race, Ethnic, and Aboriginal Dynamics in Canada - Chapter 7: Aboriginal Peoples in Canada</ref>.

-**Civil Rights**

-Between 1960 and 2010, there have been significant increases in the percentage of non-white people in highly-skilled occupations across the US economy, which in part reflects more people pursuing their comparative advantage.
-Estimates suggest that between 20-40% of growth in output per person can be explained by this improved allocation of talent<ref>https://web.stanford.edu/~chadj/HHJK.pdf</ref>.

 **Diversity**

 Much of the research looking at the effects of racial diversity on firm performance, was conducted by McKinsey, and the findings of this research failed to replicate<ref>https://econjwatch.org/articles/mckinsey-s-diversity-matters-delivers-wins-results-revisited</ref>.